samapriya/gee_asset_manager_addon/README.md

 ### Changelog

+#### v0.2.6
+- Major improvement to move, batch copy, and task reporting
+- Major improvements to access tool to allow users read/write permission to entire Folder/collection.

 #### v0.2.5
 - Handles bandnames during upload thanks to Lukasz for original upload code
 - Removed manifest option, that can be handled by seperate tool (ppipe)

 #### v0.2.3
 - Removing the initialization loop error